 English Language Requirements

-Applicants for admission to the University must meet the English language requirements outlined here.
+All applicants for admission to the University must meet the English language requirements outlined here, regardless of citizenship or nationality.
 Please note that there is some variation in required test scores; individual divisions or schools may require higher or lower minimum scores, and will note these on their websites.

-Students may submit either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-TOEFL or IELTS score reports are valid for two years, and scores will be considered expired if the test was taken more than two years prior to submission of the application.
-Photocopies of TOEFL or IELTS score reports will not be considered valid.
+Students may submit either the Test of English as a Foreign Language (TOEFL) or the academic version of the International English Language Testing System (IELTS).
+TOEFL or IELTS score reports are valid for two years, and scores will be considered expired if the test was taken more than two years prior to the application deadline.
+Photocopies or scans of TOEFL or IELTS score reports will not be accepted.

-If you are submitting the IELTS, the University of Chicago downloads IELTS scores that have been transmitted to our e-download account.
-Please contact your test center and request that your scores be sent to the following IELTS e-download account: University of Chicago – Graduate Enrollment 970 East 58th Street, Third Floor Chicago, IL 60637 We will not accept paper IELTS test report forms.
+If you are submitting the IELTS, the University of Chicago receives IELTS scores that have been transmitted to our e-download account.
+We do not accept paper IELTS test report forms or scans of report forms.
+Please contact your test center and request that your scores be sent to the following IELTS e-download account: University of Chicago – Graduate Enrollment 970 East 58th Street, Third Floor Chicago, IL 60637

 Language Requirement Exceptions